dataPulverizer/KernelMatrixBenchmark/README.md

   return Symmetric(mat, :L)
 end
 ```
-One confusing thing about Julia's arrays is their reference status.
-Sometimes as in this case arrays will behave like value objects and they have to be referenced by using the `@views` macro otherwise they generate copies, at other times they behave like reference objects, for example passing them into a function.
-It can be a little tricky dealing with this because you don't always know what set of operations will generate a copy, but where this occurs `@views` provides a good solution.

-Also the `@bounds` and `@simd` macros in the kernel functions were used to turn bounds checking off and apply SIMD optimization to the calculations:
+The `@bounds` and `@simd` macros in the kernel functions were used to turn bounds checking off and apply SIMD optimization to the calculations:

 ```
 struct DotProduct <: AbstractKernel end